 Q is the least used letter of the English alphabet.
 In fact, according to Oxford Dictionaries, you can expect Q to account for less than a fifth of 1 percent of a piece of written English—or, put another way, only one letter in every 510 will be a Q.

-It might be the rarest letter at our disposal, but listed under q in the dictionary are a clutch of fantastically bizarre words.
-Not all of them, unfortunately, are what you could call useful or everyday terms—it’s hard to drop words like querquedule (an old name for the garganey duck) or quarkonium (a meson particle comprising a quark and its corresponding antiquark, apparently) into normal conversation—but you might have better luck with the forty quirky q-words listed here.
+It might be the rarest letter at our disposal, but listed under Q in the dictionary is a clutch of fantastically bizarre words.
+Not all of them, unfortunately, are what you could call useful or everyday terms—it’s hard to drop words like querquedule (an old name for the garganey duck) or quarkonium (a meson particle comprising a quark and its corresponding antiquark, apparently) into normal conversation—but you might have better luck with the 40 quirky Q-words listed here.

 An old Manx word for the first person you see after you leave your front door.

 A 19th-century word for charlatanism, or falsehood—literally, the state of being a “quack.”

 An old Scots word literally meaning “to make something square,” but which can also be used figuratively to mean “to agree with or get along with someone.”

 Lasting 40 days, or a set of 40 things.
 Like this list.